aanthonyawad/codingchallenge-backend-webapp/README.md

 * Written and generated documentation

 ## What we provide you
-Fork this repo and clone it to your local environment.
+Fork this repo or clone it to your local environment.
 You will have a fully working Spring Boot webapp, which you can run and access at http://localhost:8080 to use a very simple API.
 Make a `GET` request to http://localhost:8080/patents/US1234A1 to load a dummy patent we created for you to get started.

 The repo also contains some SQL scripts managed with Flyway, to manage our data model and contents.
 Data is stored in an in-memory H2 database which is recreated when the application starts up, so you don't need to configure anything external.